 I continue to mentor others to be successful and share the principles of happiness that bring success to the world in books I have written and presentations I am making.

-We are philanthropists with the means to contribute toward eradicating all disease.
+We are philanthropists contributing to educate adults about mindfulness and self healing.
 We are also contributing to the education of children ages 5 – 18 to learn “abundance consciousness”.